jimdigriz/oauth2-worker/README.md

 ### `.terminate`

-Terminate the web worker after attempting to call `.revoke` on your behalf.
+Terminate the web worker which will automatically call `.revoke` on your behalf.

-**N.B.** the instance object will have undefined behaviour once this is done.
+You should not use the instance object after calling this, its behaviour is undefined.

+### `.revoke()`

+If possible the worker will revoke its access tokens with your OAuth2 provider.

+On success:

+    { ok: true }

+On failure (including your provider does not support revocation):

+    { ok: false }

+Tokens are only removed from the web worker on sucess.

 ### `.fetch()`